seime/openhab-bthome/README.md

 |---------------|----------------------------|
 | bthome        | BTHome V2 compliant device |

-ALL field types **except** the following are supported:

-- text sensor
-- raw sensor
-- device type id
-- device firmware version

-Encryption is not yet supported.
+Encryption is not yet supported, but let me know if you need it and I will add it.

 ## Discovery